 Religious studies at Memorial

 Memorial is home to the largest religious studies department in Atlantic Canada.
-The wide range of courses offered includes opportunities for language study in Mandarin, Biblical Hebrew and Sanscrit.
+The wide range of courses offered includes opportunities for language study in Mandarin, Biblical Hebrew and Sanskrit.

 Sample courses and degree map